Joint economic and epidemiological modelling of alternative pandemic response strategies

 Some types of costs, risks and considerations are not included in our model and would need to be factored into decision making.
-Examples include: the broader harms of PHSMs (e.g. impacts on education, childhood development, family separation, and mental health) \cite{zachreson2024ethical}; the need to maintain social license for control measures \cite{RCOI2024}; the feasibility of strategic aims \cite{martignoni2024sars}; the potential consequences of pathogen evolution \cite{antia2003role,davies2021estimated}; and the impact of high infection rates on healthcare systems and health workers \cite{fong2024nhs}.
-A risk of the elimination and suppression strategies is that, at some point in time, these becomes infeasible to maintain \cite{metcalf2021challenges}, for example because border-related outbreaks become too frequent, due to evolution of a more transmissible variant, or because vaccines are slower or less effective than anticipated.
-This would potentially mean that the costs of a mitigation strategy are incurred in addition to some of the costs of elimination or suppression.
-On the other hand, switching strategy from elimination or suppression to mitigation is generally possible, whereas switching the other way is usually impossible.
-Decision makers need to weigh a range of factors in determining the best strategy and our framework is intended to help provide one source of evidence, not to give definitive recommendations.
+Examples include: the social and psychological impacts of prolonged periods of stringent PHSMs (e.g. impacts on education, childhood development, family separation, and mental health) \cite{zachreson2024ethical}; the need to maintain social license for control measures \cite{RCOI2024}; the feasibility of strategic aims \cite{martignoni2024sars}; the potential consequences of pathogen evolution \cite{antia2003role,davies2021estimated}; and the impact of high infection rates on healthcare systems and health workers \cite{fong2024nhs}.
+A risk of the elimination and suppression strategies is that, at some point in time, these become infeasible to maintain \cite{metcalf2021challenges}, for example because border-related outbreaks become too frequent, due to emergence of a more transmissible variant, due to {\hl pandemic fatigue} or the erosion of the social license for PHSMs, or because vaccines are slower or less effective than anticipated.
+This could force a switch to a mitigation strategy while the population is still fully susceptible, potentially meaning that all the costs of a mitigation strategy are incurred in addition to some of the costs of elimination or suppression.
+On the other hand, switching strategy from elimination or suppression to mitigation is generally possible, whereas switching the other way is usually impossible. {\hl Elimination strategies in particular require a sustained high level of compliance with control measures, which relies on clear communication of their rationale and high levels of social buy-in and trust.} Decision makers need to weigh a range of factors in determining the best strategy and our framework is intended to help provide one source of evidence, not to give definitive recommendations.